Connect with others who understand.

 • Help with finding appropriate work opportunities

-Vocational rehabilitation can also provide support in areas such as resume building, interview preparation, and job search strategies.
+Vocational rehabilitation can help with resume building, interview preparation, and job search strategies.

 5. Case Management

-Then, the case manager works with the person with schizophrenia and their health care providers to make sure they get the help and services they need.
-This could mean putting the person in touch with health care providers, community resources, or social services.
+The case manager also works with the person with schizophrenia and their health care providers to make sure they get the help and services they need.
+This could mean putting the person in touch with other health care providers, community resources, or social services.

 6. Psychodynamic Therapy

-Importantly, psychodynamic therapy is usually used along with pharmacological treatment and other forms of treatment.
+Importantly, psychodynamic therapy is usually used with pharmacological and other treatment forms.
 This is because schizophrenia is a complex condition that needs more than one treatment program to manage it.

-Psychodynamic therapy should be conducted by a mental health professional who has worked with people with schizophrenia before.
+Psychodynamic therapy should be guided by a mental health professional who has worked with people with schizophrenia before.

 7. Peer Support Therapy

-Peer support therapy is a type of psychosocial treatment for people with schizophrenia that involves talking to and getting help from other people who’ve been through similar mental health issues.
+Peer support therapy involves talking to and getting help from other people who’ve been through similar mental health issues.
 There are many kinds of peer support therapy, such as:

 • Peer support groups — These are groups where individuals with schizophrenia can meet regularly to discuss their experiences and offer one another support and encouragement.

-• Peer mentorship programs — These programs pair individuals with schizophrenia with peer mentors who have lived experience with the condition and can offer guidance and support.
+• Peer mentorship programs — These programs pair individuals with schizophrenia with peer mentors who are living with the condition and can offer guidance and support.

 • Peer-led psychoeducation — This type of therapy involves individuals with schizophrenia teaching others about their experiences and the challenges of living with the condition.

 Peer support therapy can help individuals with schizophrenia develop coping skills and better manage their symptoms.
-Research has shown that peer support therapy can lead to improved recovery outcomes, such as a better quality of life and reduced hospitalization rates.
+Research has shown that peer support therapy can improve recovery outcomes, such as a better quality of life and fewer hospital visits.

 Possible Side Effects of Psychosocial Treatments